Gothic architecture: Name

 Medieval contemporaries characterised the style in Latin as ("French work" or "Frankish work"), as ("modern work"), or as ("new work").
 Italian-speakers could call it ("German style").

 The term "Gothic architecture" originated as a pejorative description.
 Giorgio Vasari used the term "barbarous German style" in his Lives of the Artists (1550) to describe what is now considered the Gothic style, and in the introduction to the Lives he attributes various architectural features to the Goths, whom he held responsible for destroying the ancient buildings after they conquered Rome, and for erecting new ones in this style.
 When Vasari wrote, Italy had experienced a century of building in the Vitruvian architectural vocabulary of classical orders revived in the Renaissance and seen as evidence of a new Golden Age of learning and refinement.
 Thus the Gothic style, being in opposition to classical architecture, from that point of view was associated with the destruction of progress and of sophistication.
 The assumption that classical architecture was better than Gothic architecture was widespread and proved difficult to counter.
 Vasari was echoed in the 16th century by François Rabelais, who referred to "Gotz" and "Ostrogotz".

-The polymath architect Christopher Wren (1632–1723) disapproved of the label "Gothic" for pointed architecture.
-He compared it to Islamic architecture, which he called the "Saracen style", pointing out that the pointed arch's sophistication was not owed to the Goths but to the Islamic Golden Age.
-He wrote:

-This we now call the Gothic manner of architecture (so the Italians called what was not after the Roman style) though the Goths were rather destroyers than builders; I think it should with more reason be called the Saracen style, for these people wanted neither arts nor learning: and after we in the west lost both, we borrowed again from them, out of their Arabic books, what they with great diligence had translated from the Greeks.